BananoCoin/BananoNault/README.md

-# Nault
+# (Banano)Nault (working title)

-Nault is a community driven fork of the popular Nano wallet [NanoVault](https://github.com/cronoh/nanovault) 💙
+(Banano)Nault is a community driven fork of [BitDesert/Nault](https://github.com/BitDesert/Nault) 💙

-It's a fully client-side signing wallet for sending and receiving [Nano](https://github.com/nanocurrency/nano-node/) either directly in your browser at [nault.cc](https://nault.cc) or with the [desktop app](https://github.com/BitDesert/Nault/releases/latest).
+It's a fully client-side signing wallet for sending and receiving [Banano](https://github.com/nanocurrency/nano-node/) either directly in your browser at [nault.cc](https://nault.cc) or with the [desktop app](https://github.com/BitDesert/Nault/releases/latest).

 The main difference compared to the original NanoVault is the "server-less" hosting via [vercel](https://nault.vercel.app), seamless integration with any Nano compatible RPC backend/websocket and the aim to be more frequently maintained.
 Those features together will greatly increase the stability, performance and uptime.

 ![Nault Screenshot](/.github/nault.png)
 ___